How do I dispute a transaction on my account?

 What happens after I submit a dispute?

-- We will commence an investigation to understand the details of the dispute.
-We may need to contact you if we need additional information to support the dispute, e.g. receipts
+- We’ll start an investigation to understand the details of the dispute.
+We may need to contact you if we need additional information to support the dispute e.g. receipts

 How will I receive the funds if my disputed transaction is paid?

-We will credit the account the dispute was raised from unless that account has been closed.
-In that case, we will ask you to nominate an account to be credited.
+We'll credit the account the dispute was raised from unless that account has been closed.
+In that case, we'll ask you to nominate an account to be credited.

 Will I be charged interest and fees on the dispute?

-It is advised that you change your PIN number for your cards frequently to maintain a high level of security for your cards.
-You should consider stopping your card if you are disputing a transaction that you did not authorise, as this should prevent further transactions going through on that account.
+We recommend you change your PIN number frequently to maintain a high level of security for your cards.
+Consider stopping your card if you’re disputing a transaction that you didn’t authorise.
+This will prevent further transactions going through on that account.
 A new card will be issued free of charge.